MirelaElla/chat-vlscript/README.md

 * Was ist die Reihenfolge der Planeten in unserem Sonnensystem?

 ## Detailed description of the chat components
-### QuartoParser
-This folder contains a script for parsing and cleaning contents from Quarto files and save it in a json file
+### 1. Parse Quarto files
-* `parse.py` parses and cleans contents from Quarto files in the subfolder "QuartoFiles" and saves it as `document.json`.
+* `parseQuarto.py` parses and cleans contents from Quarto files in the subfolder "QuartoFiles" and saves it as `document.json`.
 This file is then used for embedding (see `embed.py`).

-### `embed.py`
+### 2. Create embeddings
-* Loads environment variables and initializes the OpenAI client with the API key.
+* `embed.py` loads environment variables and initializes the OpenAI client with the API key.
 * Loads document data from a JSON file.
 * Computes embeddings for each section of the documents and stores them in a CSV file.
 This file is then used for chatting (see `chat.py`)

-### `chat.py`
+### 3. Start chatting
-* Loads environment variables and initializes the OpenAI client.
+* `chat.py` loads environment variables and initializes the OpenAI client.
 * Loads a CSV file containing embeddings.
 * Converts string embeddings back to NumPy arrays.
 * Loads document data from a JSON file and creates a dictionary for quick access.